Humility is often overlooked

 Why Humble Teams?

-Researchers have already begun pointing to long-term planning, enculturation of new organizational members, leadership development, group functioning, and team learning as primary places where humility impacts teams and organizations.
-When self- and other-awareness, willingness to learn, and a concern for others are present within a team, real positive impact will be recognized in the culture and bottom line of that organization.
+Researchers have already begun pointing to long-term planning for example.
+Or enculturation of new organizational members, leadership development, group functioning, and team learning etc. These are primary places where humility impacts teams and organizations.
+When self- and other-awareness, willingness to learn and a concern for others are present within a team, a real positive impact will be recognized in the culture and bottom line of that organization.

 How are Humble Teams developed?

 Sounds great, right?
 Who wouldn’t want this kind of impact in their organization?
 But developing humble teams doesn’t happen overnight.
 Implementation of some or all of the following methods will significantly aid this development, however:

 1) Beginning with upper leadership, model humility through:

 - A demonstrated willingness to learn, as well as acknowledging the specialized knowledge that others bring to the table.